Integrate Supabase with Clerk

 Install the Supabase client library

-Add the Supabase client library to your project.
+Run the following command to add the Supabase client library to your application.

 npm i @supabase/supabase-js